Ultrasonic Study of Water Adsorbed in Nanoporous Glasses: Methods

 where $\phi$ is the sample porosity, $K$ is the bulk modulus, and the subscripts $0$, ${\rm s}$, and ${\rm f}$ correspond to that of dry porous body, the solid phase, and the pore fluid, respectively.
 It is convenient to rearrange Eq.~\ref{eq:Gassmann_Equation} to solve for the quantity of interest, the bulk modulus of the confined fluid: \begin{widetext}

 \end{widetext}

 The parameter $K_{\rm s}$ is estimated using the modified Kuster and Toks{\"o}z (KT) effective medium theory~\cite{Kuster1974,Berryman1980,Sun2019}, which gives $K_{\rm s}$ and $G_{\rm s}$ when $K_0$, $G_0$, and $\phi$ are known.
-We use the data from the lowest relative humidity ($\sim$12\%) to determine $K_0$ and $G_0$.
 A summary of the KT theory used to determine $K_{\rm s}$ is in the Appendix.
 This theory is written for cylindrical pores, which is a reasonable approximation of the worm-like pores in the samples studied in this work.

+{To measure the dry elastic properties, both samples were out-gassed at $\sim$\SI{E-5}{torr} for 24 hours before being transferred to a glove bag purged of ambient air and refilled with nitrogen.
+The ultrasound speed was measured using a combination of longitudinal and shear transducers, after which the samples were removed from the bag to measure their mass.
+Following these measurements, to drive off chemically adsorbed water from the pore surface, the samples were heated to \SI{200}{\degree C} at $\sim$\SI{E-5}{torr}.
+At these conditions, the samples were allowed to out-gas for 24 hours before cooling to room temperature.
+Ultrasonic and gravimetric measurements were then taken in the same manner as described above.}

+{Following the aforementioned measurements, the samples were washed in a 30\% solution of hydrogen peroxide at \SI{80}{\degree C} to oxidize and remove trace organics from the pore surface.
+During washing, the samples lost their yellow tint and became clear.
+The samples were then transferred into deionized water to remove the peroxide solution.
+The above described vacuum measurements were repeated on the cleaned samples.
+We note here that the elastic properties of Vycor glass are sensitive to temperature.
+In particular, Scherer~\cite{Scherer1986} has shown that heat can irreversibly stiffen nanoporous glass.
+For this reason, we estimate the fluid bulk modulus using the dry mechanical properties obtained from the vacuum measurements described above, before the first heating cycle.
+The results of later measurements are provided in the Appendix.}